Magnetic Flowmeters – How they work

 Flowmeters play a vital role in sanitary processing.
 They are used to measure incoming raw materials, incoming water supply, CIP solutions, ingredients in your formulation, final product production and even waste water leaving the plant.
 Considering their use in critical applications, ensuring that you are using the right type of meter with the correct level of accuracy for your application can be the difference in the quality of your product and save you thousands of dollars in lost revenue or profit.

 Magnetic flowmeters (or mag meters) use Faraday’s Law of Electromagnetic Induction to determine the flow of liquid through a pipe.
 This type of flowmeter works by generating a magnetic field and channeling that through the liquid in the pipe.
-Faraday’s Law states that flow of a conductive liquid through the magnetic field will cause a voltage signal that can be sensed by electrodes on the tube walls.
-When the fluid moves faster, more voltage is generated.
+Faraday’s Law states that flow of a conductive liquid through the magnetic field can cause a voltage signal that electrodes are sensing on the tube walls.
+When the fluid is moving faster, more voltage is generating.
 The voltage generated is proportional to the movement of the liquid.
 Transmitters process the voltage signal to determine liquid flow.